Lenny Pidgeley: Career

 He spent the first two months of the 2010–11 season with Conference South side Woking, before leaving in September 2010 after making nine appearances for the club.
 On 26 October 2010, he was given a trial with League Two club Bradford City appearing for Bradford's reserves against Sheffield United.
 He made his debut on 30 October in a 5–0 win against Oxford United.

 In June 2011, Pidgeley signed on a free transfer for League One side Exeter City on a one-year contract.
 In May 2012, Pidgeley was released by Exeter after the club was relegated from Football League One.

 In August 2012, Pidgeley signed a short-term contract with Newport County as cover for the injured Alan Julian.
 At County, Lenny was also given the number 40 shirt and he was ever-present in the team as County topped the league after 11 matches.
 Due to his fine form and ongoing injury to Alan Julian his contract was extended in September 2012 until the end of the 2012–13 season.
 Newport finished 3rd in the league, reaching the Conference playoffs.
-Newport County won the playoff final versus Wrexham at Wembley Stadium 2–0 to return to the Football League after a 25-year absence with promotion to Football League Two.

-For the first time in Conference history the winning team had not conceded a single goal in the play-offs.
+Newport County won the play-off final against Wrexham at Wembley Stadium 2–0 to return to the Football League after a 25-year absence with promotion to League Two.
+For the first time in Conference history, the winning team had not conceded a single goal in the play-offs.

 On 2 February 2015 Pidgeley joined Mansfield Town on loan until the end of the 2014–15 season.
 He was released by Newport in May 2015 at the end of his contract.

 In January 2016, Pidgeley dropped into non-league to sign for Isthmian League side Leatherhead.
 Three months later however, in March 2016, he signed for National League side Forest Green Rovers.
-Following the sacking of Adrian Pennock, he went on to take on a temporary goalkeeper coach role at Forest Green under the caretaker management of Scott Bartlett, as the club reached the 2015-16 National League play-off final at Wembley Stadium only to lose 3–1 against Grimsby Town.
+Following the sacking of Adrian Pennock, he went on to take on a temporary goalkeeper coach role at Forest Green under the caretaker management of Scott Bartlett, as the club reached the 2015–16 National League play-off final at Wembley Stadium only to lose 3–1 against Grimsby Town.

 On 27 July 2016, Pidgeley joined Isthmian League Division One South side Hastings United, joining former Chelsea teammate Steven Watt.
 On 13 August 2016, Pidgeley made his Hastings United debut in a 4–1 victory over South Park.

 On 17 May 2017, Pidgeley joined Isthmian League Premier Division side Margate.